TVersluijs/RGEE_Snowmelt/README.md

 ### *02-RGEE_TomVersluijs_MODIS_Shapefile_Pixel_Snowmelt.R
 Create pixel-level maps (500m resolution) of the timing of snowmelt in a study area based on MODIS data.
 Snowmelt is calculated per pixel by fitting a GAM through the average NDSI data and extracting the moment this GAM crosses a user specified NDSI threshold.
 This script requires a shapefile of the study area as input.
+The user can specify whether clouds and permanent waterbodies need to be masked from the analysis.

 <p float="left">
   <img align="top" src="./_pictures/02A-MODIS_Zackenberg_Pixels_NDSI_GAMS.png" width="49%" title="GAMS fitted through NDSI values for each pixel within the shapefile" />